-- 12.1 If a member dies, the survivor or survivors where he wasthey were a joint holder, or histheir personal representatives where he wasthey were a sole holder or the only survivor of joint holders, shall be the only persons recognised by the Company as having any title to histheir interest, but nothing in this Article 12.1 shall release the estate of a deceased member from any liability in respect of any share which had been solely or jointly held by himthem. - 12.2 A person becoming entitled to a share in consequence of the death or bankruptcy of a member or otherwise by operation of law may, upon such evidence being produced as the Board may properly require, elect either to become the holder of the share or to have some person nominated by himthem registered as the transferee.
-If he-electsthey_elect to become the holder he-elect to have another person registered, and the share is a certificated share, hethey shall execute an instrument of transfer of the share to that person.
-If he-electsthey elect to have himselfthemselves or another person registered and the share is an uncertificated share, hethey shall take any action the Board may require (including without limitation the execution of any document) to enable himselfthemselves or that person to be registered as the holder of the share.
-All the provisions of these Articles relating to the transfer of shares shall apply to the notice or instrument of transfer as if it were an instrument of transfer signed by the member and the death or bankruptcy of the member or other event giving rise to the transmission had not occurred.
+- 12.1 If a member dies, the survivor or survivors where he wasthey were a joint holder, or histheir personal representatives where he wasthey were a sole holder or the only survivor of joint holders, shall be the only persons recognised by the Company as having any title to histheir interest, but nothing in this Article 12.1 shall release the estate of a deceased member from any liability in respect of any share which had been solely or jointly held by himthem.

+to the transfer of shares shall apply to the notice or instrument of transfer as if it were an instrument of transfer signed by the member and the death or bankruptcy of the member or other event giving rise to the transmission had not occurred.

-- 12.3 A person entitled by transmission to a share in uncertificated form who elects to have some other person registered shall either: - procure that instructions are given by means of the relevant system to effect transfer of such uncertificated share to (a) that person; or - (b) change the uncertificated share to eertified certificated form and execute an instrument of transfer to that person. - 12.4 The Board may at any time send a notice requiring any such person referred to in Article 12.2 to elect either to be registered himselfthemselves or to transfer the share.
+- 12.3 A person entitled by transmission to a share in uncertificated form who elects to have some other person registered shall either: - (a) procure that instructions are given by means of the relevant system to effect transfer of such uncertificated share to that person; or - (b) change the uncertificated share to certificated form and execute an instrument of transfer to that person. - 12.4 The Board may at any time send a notice requiring any such person referred to in Article 12.2 to elect either to be registered himselfthemselves or to transfer the share.
 If the notice is not complied with within 60 days, the Board may after the expiry of that period withhold payment of all dividends or other amounts payable in respect of the share until the requirements of the notice have been complied with. - 12.5 A person becoming entitled to a share by reason of the death or bankruptcy of a member or otherwise by operation of law shall, upon such evidence being produced as the Board may reasonably require as to histheir entitlement and subject otherwise to Article 12.2, have the same rights in relation to the share to which hethey would be entitled if hethey were the holder of the share, and may give a discharge for all dividends and other moneys payable in respect of the share, except that hethey shall not, before being registered as the holder of the share, be entitled in respect of it to receive notice of, or to attend or vote at, any general meeting or at any separate meeting of the holders of any class of shares in the capital of the Company.

-SHARE WARRANTS 13.
+13. SHARE WARRANTS